prithvirajkeerthi/LifeStyleStores/README.md

 &nbsp;&nbsp;&nbsp;&#160;In this project we have tried to make a look alike clone of lifestylestore.com website.
 With our efforts and the technology stack, that we have learned till now in Unit-2 in the masai school, we were able to clone the front end with same looking & features.
 We used HTML, Css and simple Javascript in this project.

+## Description
+A lifestyle store is a retail store selling a wide variety of product categories under a single brand.
+It is designed to associate a brand with one or another aspirational lifestyle.
+Lifestyle stores may include clothing, housewares, furniture, stationery, gifts, and so on.

 ## Technology Stack Used